Connect with us

 8. Silica

-The chemical is absorbed in the body through inhalation after construction or demolition works involving cutting, dressing, grinding or blasting stone or concrete release it in the air.
+The chemical is absorbed in the body through inhalation after construction or demolition works involving cutting, dressing, grinding or blasting stone or concrete release it into the air.

 9. Fiberglass

-Closing our hazardous building materials list is fiberglass, a type of fibre made up of glass which is mostly used as a thermal insulator and as a roofing material.
+Closing our hazardous building materials list is fiberglass, a type of fibre made up of glass that is mostly used as a thermal insulator and as a roofing material.

 This often causes eye, skin and upper respiratory tract irritation as well as aggravate bronchitis and asthma, which can easily result in death.